David Lloyd George: People's Budget, 1909

 In the House of Commons, Lloyd George gave a brilliant account of the budget, which was attacked by the Conservatives.
 On the stump, notably at his Limehouse speech in 1909, he denounced the Conservatives and the wealthy classes with all his very considerable oratorical power.
+Excoriating the House of Lords in another speech, Lloyd George said, "should 500 men, ordinary men, chosen accidentally from among the unemployed, override the judgement—the deliberate judgement—of millions of people who are engaged in the industry which makes the wealth of the country?".
 In a break with convention, the budget was defeated by the Conservative majority in the House of Lords.
-The elections of 1910 narrowly upheld the Liberal government.
+The January and December elections of 1910 narrowly upheld the Liberal government.
 The 1909 budget was passed on 28 April 1910 by the Lords and received the Royal Assent on the 29th.
 Subsequently, the Parliament Act 1911 removed the House of Lords' power to block money bills, and with a few exceptions replaced their veto power over most bills with a power to delay them for up to two years.

 Although old-age pensions had already been introduced by Asquith as Chancellor, Lloyd George was largely responsible for the introduction of state financial support for the sick and infirm (known colloquially as "going on the Lloyd George" for decades afterwards)—legislation referred to as the Liberal Reforms.
 Lloyd George also succeeded in putting through Parliament his National Insurance Act 1911, making provision for sickness and invalidism, and a system of unemployment insurance.
 He was helped in his endeavours by forty or so backbenchers who regularly pushed for new social measures, often voted with Labour MPs.
 These social reforms in Britain were the beginnings of a welfare state and fulfilled the aim of dampening down the demands of the growing working class for rather more radical solutions to their impoverishment.